 — Surround sound is only available with the USB sound card

-Best PC Gaming Headset: Logitech G PRO X Gaming Headset
+Best for PC: Logitech G PRO X Gaming Headset

 Why It Made the Cut: Logitech G PRO X is the best PC gaming headset because you'll have the ability to stream, record, or enjoy multiplayer games with accurate sound quality and excellent microphone clarity.